top of page

 Graduate Research Assistant

 Noah is a second year graduate student.
-He started his MS at Ball State University in Fall of 2023 and is transitioning to the PhD program in Biological Sciences at the University of South Carolina to continue in the Kalinski Lab.
+He started his MS at Ball State University in Fall of 2023 and is now a PhD student in Biological Sciences at the University of South Carolina.
 Noah is interested in neuronal communication following PNS injury and how non-neuronal cells shape the microenvironment to support regeneration.

 Halimah Adesunkanmi